contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/04_manage-api.md

 ## 3.1.
 Launch your web API

 If you have a web API running, make sure it is running.
-Otherwise just make GET calls on this URL:
+Otherwise just make GET calls on this sample web API:

 [https://rsreferenceapi.apispark.net/v1/contacts/](https://rsreferenceapi.apispark.net/v1/contacts/)